-Slippage inevitably occurs to every trader, whether they are trading stocks, forex, or futures.
-Slippage is when you get a different price than expected on an entry or exit from a trade.
+Slippage inevitably happens to every trader, whether they are trading stocks, forex (foreign exchange), or futures.
+Slippage is what happens when you get a different price than expected on an entry or exit from a trade.

 If the bid-ask spread in a stock is $49.36 by $49.37, and you place a market order to buy 500 shares, you may expect it to fill at $49.37.
-In the fraction of a second, it takes for your order to reach the exchange something may change, or your quotes could be slightly delayed.
+In the fraction of the second it takes for your order to reach the exchange, something might happen or the price could change.
 The price you actually get maybe $49.40.
-The $0.03 difference between your expected price of $49.37 and the $49.40 price you actually end up buying at is called slippage.
+The $0.03 difference between your expected price of $49.37 and the $49.40 price you actually end up with is called slippage.

 Order Types and Slippage

 Slippage occurs when a trader uses market orders.
 Market orders are one of the order types that are used to enter or exit positions (a position is your buy/sell price and stance on an asset).
 To help eliminate or reduce slippage, traders use limit orders instead of market orders.

 A limit order only fills at the price you want, or better.
 Unlike a market order, it won't fill at a worse price.
 By using a limit order you avoid slippage.
 The downfall of a limit order is that it only works if the stock reaches the limit you set, and if there is a supply of the stock at the time it reaches your price.

 Limit orders and stop-limit orders (not to be confused with a stop-loss) are often used to enter a position.
 With these order types, if you can't get the price you want then you simply don't trade.
 Sometimes using a limit order will mean missing a lucrative opportunity, but it also means you avoid slippage when getting into a trade.

 A market order assures you get into the trade, but there is a possibility you will end up with slippage and a worse price than expected.